green4j/green-jelly/README.md

 #### Numbers

-Supported format of number values are a bit more relaxed than specified on  [json.org](https://json.org/):
+Supported format of number values is a bit more relaxed than specified on [json.org](https://json.org/):
 * the numbers can start with both `+` or `-`
 * the leading zeros are allowed for both mantissa and exponent